ysbakker/NotS-WAPP-Headers/README.md

 # Setting response headers in .NET

 You can manually set HTTP response headers in .NET Core.
 Be mindful though that there are a lot of built-in middleware functions in this framework that are very likely to set the headers you desire.
-These middleware functions are touched upon [here]((#built-in-response-header-middleware)).
+Some of these middleware functions are touched upon [here]((#common-response-headers)).
 The Microsoft documentation about .NET Core middleware can be found [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-5.0).
 ## Web.config
 > **!** This only works with IIS Express